leonTianyi/Urban-Env-Detection-Proj1/README.md

 ## Hypothesis
 - Before training, some basic research have been done to get an overview of the three models.
-- EfficientDet
+### EfficientDet

 - Its architecture is based on the EfficientNet backbone and uses a combination of feature pyramid networks and bi-directional feature pyramid networks (BiFPN) to capture multi-scale features.
 - Generally "high accuracy while maintaining efficiency"
-- SSD MobileNet V1 FPN
+### SSD MobileNet V1 FPN

 - Single Shot MultiBox Detector
 - Known for its real-time inference capabilities
 - Its architecture uses a lightweight network designed for mobile and embedded devices, providing a good trade-off between speed and accuracy.
 - FPN (Feature Pyramid Network) is incorporated to capture multi-scale features, aiding in detecting objects at different scales.
 - Generally "fast but has relatively lower accuracies compared to other popular models"
-- Faster R-CNN ResNet50
+### Faster R-CNN ResNet50

 -  Two stages:

     - a region proposal network (RPN) that generates potential object proposals
     - a classification network that classifies and refines these proposals.
 - Uses ResNet50 as backbone, this architecture has50-layers and uses a bottleneck design for the building block
-        - Generally "more accurate but slow"
+- Generally "more accurate but slower than single shot model"

+### Discussion
 Without running any tests and analyzing the report, I cannot say much regarding the accuracy of the models.
 However, in terms of speed, Faster R-CNN ResNet50 seems to be slower than the other two due to its two stage nature.